 You can go smaller too of course, but you'll want to ensure a small coffee table doesn't feel too lost in a larger space.
-Sticking with the thirds rule will work well here too, so opting for a smaller coffee table that's roughly one third the width of your sofa can work just as well, as can a coffee table that's approximately half the size of the sofas width.
+Sticking with the thirds rule will work well here too, so opting for a smaller coffee table that's roughly one-third the width of your sofa can work just as well, as can a coffee table that's approximately half the size of the width of the sofa.

 And then there's some design trickery to factor in.